Skip to main content

 Side Skirts

 Side skirts prevent high-speed wind from flowing underneath the trailer and interacting with the bogie axles.
-Research shows that standard trailer side skirts reduce fuel consumption by an average of 6.69%, with optimized setups reaching a 15% savings window on long-haul routes.
+Research verified by the North American Council for Freight Efficiency (NACFE) shows that standard trailer side skirts reduce fuel consumption by an average of 6.69%, with optimized setups reaching a 15% savings window on long-haul routes.
+By smoothing the airflow around the trailer undercarriage, side skirts bypass the high-turbulence drag zones.

 Tractor equipped with cab roof fairings seamlessly integrated with a Kales semi-trailer, reducing aerodynamic drag by up to 30% for improved MPG.